Sahelanthropus

-Sahelanthropus is an extinct genus of hominid dated to about during the Late Miocene.
+Sahelanthropus is an extinct genus of hominid dated to about 7 million years ago during the Late Miocene.
 The type species, Sahelanthropus tchadensis, was first announced in 2002, based mainly on a partial cranium, nicknamed Toumaï, discovered in northern Chad.

-The definitive phylogenetic position of Sahelanthropus within hominids is uncertain.
+The definitive phylogenetic position of Sahelanthropus within the hominids is uncertain.
 It was initially described as a possible hominin ancestral to both humans and chimpanzees, but subsequent interpretations suggest that it could be an early member of the tribe Gorillini or a stem-hominid outside the hominins.
-Examinations on the postcranial skeleton of Sahelanthropus also indicated that this taxon was not a habitual biped.
+The supposed bipedality based on the postcranial skeleton of Sahelanthropus has also been a subject of debate among paleoanthropologists.